Strata Insurance Online :: News

 CHU's 2025 Report Shows Stability in Strata Insurance Premiums Amid Climate and Regulatory Shifts

-22 Jan 2026: Paige Estritori
+19 Mar 2026: Paige Estritori

 CHU, Australia's leading strata insurance underwriting agency, has released its 2025 State of the Strata Market report, providing a comprehensive analysis of the current state of the industry.
 The report offers valuable insights into premium movements, the impact of weather events, regulatory developments, and emerging risks affecting strata insurance. - read more

-22 Jan 2026: Paige Estritori
+19 Mar 2026: Paige Estritori

-The Insurance Council of Australia (ICA) has recently called for substantial reforms to Victoria's strata legislation, citing a direct correlation between inadequate governance and escalating insurance premiums for residents.
+The Insurance Council of Australia (ICA) has recently called for significant reforms to Victoria's strata legislation, highlighting a direct correlation between inadequate governance and escalating insurance premiums for residents.
 With approximately one in five Victorians residing in strata-titled properties, the need for effective management and oversight has become increasingly critical. - read more

 Strata Insurance Articles

-Strata insurance is a specialized type of insurance designed for properties that are divided into multiple units or lots, such as apartment buildings.
-It protects the entire building’s common property and the individual interests of the owners.
-This includes coverage for areas like hallways, gardens, and shared facilities. - read more
+Strata insurance is a specialized type of insurance designed to cover multi-unit properties like apartment buildings and townhouses.
+It protects the common property and the shared interests of all owners within the strata scheme, offering coverage for facilities like pools, gardens, and shared structures. - read more

 Factors Influencing the Cost of Strata Insurance